SylviaT01/Code-challengeWk1/README.md

 - Basic programming knowledge, HTML and JavaScript
 - Visual Studio as code editor
 ## Contributing
 Contributions to my website project are welcome.
-Email me at [Sylvia Chebet][sylviachebet03@gmail.com]
+Email me at [sylviachebet03@gmail.com]
 ## Author
 Created by [Sylvia Chebet].